George Whitefield: Evangelism

 Whitefield preached his first sermon at St Mary de Crypt Church in his home town of Gloucester, a week after his ordination as deacon.
 The Church of England did not assign him a church, so he began preaching in parks and fields in England on his own, reaching out to people who normally did not attend church.

-In 1738 he went to Savannah, Georgia in the American colonies as parish priest of Christ Church,which had been founded by John Wesley while he was in Savannah.
+In 1738 he went to Christ Church in Savannah, Province of Georgia, in the American colonies which had been founded by John Wesley.
 While there Whitefield decided that one of the great needs of the area was an orphan house.
-He decided this would be his life's work. in 1739 he returned to England to raise funds, as well as to receive priest's orders.
+He decided this would be his life's work.
+In 1739 he returned to England to raise funds, as well as to receive priest's orders.
 While preparing for his return, he preached to large congregations.
 At the suggestion of friends he preached to the miners of Kingswood, outside Bristol, in the open air.
 Because he was returning to Georgia he invited John Wesley to take over his Bristol congregations and to preach in the open air for the first time at Kingswood and then at Blackheath, London.

-Whitefield, like many other 18th century Anglican evangelicals such as Augustus Toplady, John Newton, and William Romaine, accepted a plain reading of Article 17—the Church of England's doctrine of predestination—and disagreed with the Wesley brothers' Arminian views on the doctrine of the atonement.
+Whitefield, like many other 18th-century Anglican evangelicals such as Augustus Toplady, John Newton, and William Romaine, accepted a plain reading of Article 17—the Church of England's doctrine of predestination—and disagreed with the Wesley brothers' Arminian views on the doctrine of the atonement.
 However, Whitefield finally did what his friends hoped he would not do—hand over the entire ministry to John Wesley.
-Whitefield formed and was the president of the first Methodist conference, but he soon relinquished the position to concentrate on evangelical work.
+Whitefield formed and was the president of the first Methodist conference, but he soon relinquished the position to concentrate on evangelistic work.

 Three churches were established in England in his name—one in Penn Street, Bristol, and two in London, in Moorfields and in Tottenham Court Road—all three of which became known by the name of "Whitefield's Tabernacle".
 The society meeting at the second Kingswood School at Kingswood was eventually also named Whitefield's Tabernacle.
 Whitefield acted as chaplain to Selina, Countess of Huntingdon, and some of his followers joined the Countess of Huntingdon's Connexion, whose chapels were built by Selina, where a form of Calvinistic Methodism similar to Whitefield's was taught.
 Many of Selina's chapels were built in the English and Welsh counties, and one, Spa Fields Chapel, was erected in London.